-The 1990, 2000, and 2010 decennial population and housing data are obtained by census blocks.
+The 1990, 2000, 2010, and 2020 decennial population and housing data are obtained by census blocks.
 The data contained in each census block are then allocated to each of the UGBs according to the 2020 jurisdiction boundaries (the UGBs used were as they existed in the forecast launch year) using Geographic Information Systems (GIS).
-The same process is conducted to extract the LUCA data.
-The results are used to compile a historical housing and population inventory for each subarea, within and outside of the UGB.
-The 2020 population within and outside of each UGB is estimated using the 2019 LUCA data as the baseline.
-The 2010-2019 housing unit growth rates are applied to estimate the 2020 housing units for each sub-area.
-Other parameters, including persons per household (PPH), occupancy rates, and group quarter population, are obtained from the 2010 decennial census.
-The 2020 housing unit estimates serve as the baseline for the 2020-2030 forecast.
-The projected 2030 forecast results are used as the baseline for the 2030-2045 forecast.
-To allocate the projected county population to its sub-areas, the county population share of each sub-area is applied to the total county population.
+The results are used to compile a historical housing and population inventory for each sub-area, within and outside of the UGB.
+The 2021 populations outside city limits but inside the UGBs were calculated by applying the same AAGR between the 2010 and 2020 censuses for the same geography.
+These populations were added to the PRC city population estimates to get the total 2021 UGB populations and the results were used as the base population for sub-area forecasts.
+Other parameters, including persons per household (PPH), occupancy rates, and group quarter population, are obtained from the 2020 decennial census.
+The share of each sub-area in the county, in percentages, was multiplied by the total county population to obtained a set of forecasts that were controlled to the county total.

-Future housing unit growth trends are projected from the historical decennial census data, LUCA, and responses from the general and housing surveys distributed by PRC.
+Future housing unit growth trends are projected from the historical decennial census data and responses from the general and housing surveys distributed by PRC.
 In general, the model accounts for known planned future housing and possible future trends.
 PRC calculates housing growth rates using the housing inventories and the magnitude of annual or periodic change they experienced.
 Housing unit growth trends are applied to a starting year's housing inventory to arrive at the numbers of housing units in the future.
+Forecast Program surveys were used to adjust the baseline results for counties and UGB areas.
+Recent development and plans obtained from surveys were generally implemented in the first 5-10 years of the forecast, except where they indicate a change in long-run outlook.
+For the immediate period (2022-2030), the development rate derived from the surveys or received reports was applied before 2030.
+If no planned housing units were reported, recent development rate (2010-2020) or the overall county rate was used.

 To reduce the possibility of over or under estimation in the long term, a weighted average from annual or periodic growth rates is calculated, giving more bearing to the years believed to have more influence on what likely will occur in the future.
-For example, the next 5 years of housing unit development trends are based on the general survey (if housing development information is provided) and the most recent housing trend (i.e., 2010-2019).
-After 2030, a weighted average housing unit growth rate over the past three decades is applied.
-When applicable, the most recent data provided by local officials is considered.
+After 2030, we assumed that, over time, the housing unit growth rate would converge back to a weighted average rate calculated from the 1990, 2000, 2010, and 2020 censuses was applied.
+In some cases, if the weighted average growth appeared too high or too low after considering documentations provided by the jurisdiction or the overall county population forecast, the housing unit growth rate was adjusted on a case-by-case basis.
 Additionally, the forecast team adjusts the models to accelerate or curb growth based on current conditions compared to the past or plans for future change.